avides/mysql-s3-backup/README.md

 - [x] allow `/` in cron expression like in "*/15 * * * *"
 - [x] allow to set AWS credential from a Docker secret (linked to /root/.aws/credentials)
 - [x] add an environment variable to set the S3 path
+- [x] add an environment variable to set the table dump filename
 - [ ] add an environment variable to make a dump of the whole database

 ## Requirements